up-division/meta-up-board/README.md

 Yocto BSP meta layer
 ======================================
-**Note: This branch dunfell-dev for Yocto 'dunfell' is for development purposes only.
+**Note: This branch dunfell for Yocto 'dunfell' is for development purposes only.
 Please refer to 'dunfell' branch in this repository for non-experimental purposes.**